- Top

 The Audit & Supervisory Board Members attend the Board of Directors meetings and other important meetings.
 They conduct audits in the following manner: exchanging opinions with the Representative Directors and periodically interviewing Directors and others on the status of business execution; viewing important documents for approval such as request forms; and surveying the status of operations and assets at the Head Office and others.
 For subsidiaries, they communicate and share information with the Directors and Audit & Supervisory Board Members of subsidiaries, visit the subsidiaries' Head Offices and stores to survey the actual status of operations in accordance with the audit plans, and receive reports.

 In order to enhance and reinforce its internal auditing function, the Company has appointed, within the Auditing Office, the “operational auditing staff” and the “internal control evaluation staff,” which are independent internal auditing divisions.
 The “operational auditing staff” has an oversight function to verify and provide guidance on internal auditing, including the status of the maintenance and management of compliance systems, by core operating companies or to directly audit them, and an internal auditing function for auditing the Company, the holding company, and performs these operations.
-The “internal control evaluation staff” evaluates internal controls regarding the financial reporting of the whole Group.
-(The Auditing Office has 26 members as of May 26, 2023.)
+Internal control evaluation staff evaluate internal controls regarding the financial reporting of the whole Group.
+As of May 31, 2024, there were 29 dedicated staff members handling internal audit duties.

-(a) Coordination between the Audit &pervisory Board Members, the Auditing Office, and the accounting auditor
+(a) Coordination between the Audit & Supervisory Board members, the Auditing Office, and the accounting auditor

-In order to improve the overall quality of audits, the Company ensures that the Audit & Supervisory Board Members, the Auditing Office, and the accounting auditor proactively exchange information and endeavor to maintain close ties with each other, by such means as periodically holding tri-partite meetings.
+To improve the quality of audits across the Group, the Company ensures that the Audit & Supervisory Board members, the Auditing Office, and the accounting auditor proactively exchange information and opinions, and engage in discussions to maintain close ties with each other, by such means as periodically holding tri-partite meetings.

 (c) Coordination between the Audit & Supervisory Board Members and the Auditing Office